 I love true stories about people, which is why I write biographies.
 While I include names, places, events, dates, and accomplishments, I want them to be a natural part of the story.

 Equally important to me is that I craft the text so that readers will feel something about the person I’m writing about.
-I don’t tell them what to feel.
-I trust that readers will supply their own emotions.

 Continue Reading Guest Post: Carla Killough McClafferty on Evoking Feelings in Nonfiction »